CloudReactor/cloudreactor-procwrapper/README.md

                             indefinitely
       --schedule SCHEDULE   Run schedule reported to the API server --max-concurrency MAX_CONCURRENCY
-                            Maximum number of concurrent Task Executions allowed with the same Task UUID.
+                            Maximum number of concurrent Task Executions of the same Task.
 Defaults to 1.
       --max-conflicting-age MAX_CONFLICTING_AGE
                             Maximum age of conflicting Tasks to consider, in seconds. -1 means no limit.
 Defaults to the heartbeat